Cloud-Direct-Demo/.github/profile/README.md

 ## Hi there 👋

-Repos for the Cloud Direct Demo environment.
+This is the Cloud-Direct-Demo org, where we keep repos for the Cloud Direct Demo environment.